Yakov Doletsky: Career

 Doletsky was born in Warsaw in 1888.
 In 1904, at the age of sixteen, Doletsky joined the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL), a party led by Rosa Luxemburg and Jan Tyszka.
 He was soon arrested and imprisoned.
-After his release, he worked for the SDKPiL abroad, then returned to Poland to operate illegally in Warsaw and Lodz.
+After his release, he worked for the SDKPiL abroad, then returned to Poland to operate illegally in Warsaw and Łódź.
 In 1912, he supported the 'rozlamovist' group within the party who opposed Tyszka's leadership style and who were allied with Vladimir Lenin and the Bolsheviks.
 He represented the group at the abortive 'unification' conference in Brussels in July 1914, which was supposed to reunite the separate factions of the Russian Social Democratic Labour Party and the SDPKiL.
 Again arrested on his return to Poland, he spent two years in prison.
 On his release in 1916, he joined the Bolsheviks.

 From March to November 1919, Doletsky was deputy chairman of the Council of People's Commissars and People's Commissar of Internal Affairs in the short-lived Soviet republic of Lithuania and Belarus.

 In 1922, he was appointed executive secretary of the ROSTA news agency.

 From 1925 to 1937, he was the executive head of TASS, the main Soviet news agency and one of the largest news agencies in the world, from its inception in 1925 until 1937.

 Every well-known former member of the SDPKiL was arrested during the Great Purge of 1936–38.
 Doletsky's died on 19 June 1937.
 According to some sources, he was shot, but according to his family, he committed suicide knowing that his arrest was imminent.